Skip to main content

 warning

-Do not delete old keys!
-When deleting old keys, Indicium cannot decrypt the old data.
+Do not delete old keys.
+If you delete old keys, Indicium cannot decrypt the old data in the database, which means that this data is permanently lost.